Accessory Dwelling Units (ADU)

 - At least one (1) ADU within an existing multifamily dwelling, up to 25% of the existing number of multifamily units.
 All interior ADUs, however, must be converted from non-livable space (such as storage rooms, boiler rooms, passageways, attics, basements, or garages).

-- A Junior ADU cannot be constructed on a multifamily site concurrently with an ADU under subdivision (a).
+- A Junior ADU cannot be constructed on a multifamily site concurrently with an ADU.

 - A lot where there are currently multiple detached single-family dwellings is eligible for creation of one ADU per lot by converting space within the proposed or existing space of a single-family dwelling or existing structure, and by building a new detached ADU.